ShamimaMoni/Wine-Quality-Analysis/README.md

 Acetic and Tartaric as well as Citric and Acetic acid has an inversely proportional relationship whereas Citric anmd Tartaric Acid has a proportional relationship.
 The value of acetic acid is less than 0.6 and the value of citric acid is less than 0.75 for a high quality wine.

 <h3> Residual Sugar Study </h3>
+Residual Sugar Concentration plot without and with log transformation:
 <p align="center">
   <img width="250" height="250" src="https://github.com/ShamimaMoni/wine-quality-analysis/blob/master/Red%20Wine/images/residualsugar.png">
   <img width="250" height="250" src="https://github.com/ShamimaMoni/wine-quality-analysis/blob/master/Red%20Wine/images/residualsugarlog.png">
 </p>

+The log transformation gives a slightly better normal distribution but a right skewed plot.
+Wines having sugar concentration less than 6.8 is higher in number though the range is 14.